 6 Ways to Protect Plants During a Heat Wave

 The following six tips can help your garden survive during a heat wave.
 Wondering when to act?
 A good rule of thumb is that if it’s suddenly going to be 10 to 15+ degrees warmer than it has been and usually is, or if the weather networks issue an “excessive heat warning” for your area, implement a few of the steps below to help your garden survive the heat wave.
 It may not be reasonable or necessary to apply every single protective measure listed, so feel free to pick and choose as you see fit!

 1) Water deeply and routinely (all season long)

 Start now!
 This is a tip to preemptively protect your garden from heat waves, and to develop healthy, strong root systems – which is alway a good thing!
 When you routinely water your garden throughout the growing season, provide plants with long and slow water that will saturate deep within the soil.
-Avoid watering for quick bouts and super often, or only wetting the top few inches of soil.
+That is better than watering for quick bouts and more often, or only wetting the top few inches of soil.